dictionaria/teanu/raw/intro.md

 Teanu, Lovono and Tanema, the three indigenous languages of Vanikoro, are all **Oceanic**: they thus belong to the vast Austronesian family that covers most islands in the Pacific.
 Within the Oceanic family (≈500 languages), Vanikoro languages belong to “Temotu” – a smaller subgroup with about ten languages, located in the province of the same name (cf. Glottolog: [_tean1237_](https://glottolog.org/resource/languoid/id/tean1237)).

-It is likely that Proto-Vanikoro, the ancestors of the three Vanikoro languages, developed _in situ_ following the initial settlement of the region by “Lapita” navigators, about 3200 years ago.
+It is likely that Proto-Vanikoro, the ancestor of the three Vanikoro languages, developed _in situ_ following the initial settlement of the region by “Lapita” navigators, about 3200 years ago.

 The three languages of Vanikoro clearly share a family resemblance, due to their common ancestry.
 And yet, what is most striking is the degree of dissimilarity they acquired during the three millennia of human settlement.
 Whether this is due to tribal isolation, or to processes of spontaneous differentiation, the three languages have long lost mutual intelligibility.
 (This is the object of a specific study: François 2009.)